 Our Group's operations have been led by Mr. Keung Kwok Cheung since 1998.
 He is responsible for our Group's engineering and contracts departments.
 He has over 25 years' experience in the fields of civil, structural and building engineering and in the management of large-scale projects.
-During the two years ended 31 March 2014, Mr. Keung was a director of DDIHL and he will resign from the board of directors of DDIHL prior to Listing.
-Mr. Keung will be appointed as our chief executive officer and executive Director prior to Listing and will be responsible for overseeing the strategic and operational decisions of the business of our Group.
+During the two years ended 31 March 2014, Mr. Keung was a director of DDIHL and he will resign from the board of directors of DDIHL upon Listing.
+Mr. Keung will be appointed as the chief executive officer and an executive Director of our Company upon Listing and will be responsible for overseeing the strategic and operational decisions of the business of our Group.
 The other two executive Directors, being Mr. Kwok Koon Keung and Mr. Lo Wing Ling joined our Group since 1996 and 2000 respectively.
 Mr. Kwok will have overall responsibility over the building construction contracting business while Mr. Lo will have overall responsibility over the electrical and mechanical engineering services contracting business of our Group.